-Extract from Derek Winstanley and Wigan Arch Soc’s paper on Wigan Pier (March 2015)
+Extract from Derek Winstanley and Wigan Arch Soc’s paper on The History of Wigan Pier (March 2015)

-The Wigan Archaeological Society have been involved with searching for some of the original locks on the River Douglas at Dean Lock and Appley Lock – and have also been helping with the researching into the site of the original Wigan Dock.
+As part of their Douglas River Project, the Wigan Archaeological Society have been involved in searching for the original locks on the River Douglas.
+The canal historian Mike Clarke lists thirteen locks on his Douglas Navigation website and we have already shown particular interest in the ones at Dean Lock and Appley Lock – and have also been helping with the researching into the site of the original Wigan Dock.